Economic development

 Economic Development Advisory Committee

-Our Economic Development Advisory Committee meets the last Tuesday of the month at 5:00 p.m. at the Deloro Community Centre.
+Our Economic Development Advisory Committee meets the last Wednesday of the month at 5:00 pm, in the William Shannon Room at the Marmora and Lake Public Library (37 Forsyth Street).

 Meetings are open to the public to observe, however, the public may not participate in the discussion unless they are placed on the agenda.